getsolus/help-center-docs/docs/user/hardware/peripherals/mice-and-touchpads.md

 # Mice and Touchpads

-## Asus, Logitech, Roccat, SteelSeries
+## ASUS, Logitech, Roccat, SteelSeries

 TODO: Quick tutorial on installing `piper` with a screenshot.
 And point them at the official documentation.